donphi/roo-crew/prompt_recruitment.md

 MISSION BRIEFING:

+**AGENT COUNT PARAMETERS:**

+Before proceeding, specify the number of main agents (maximum 5) and TDD agents (maximum 4) for this operation.
+These limits must be strictly enforced throughout the agent battalion design and referenced in all relevant instructions.

+*Example:*
+- Main Agents: 5
+- TDD Agents: 3

 You are hereby ORDERED to recruit and deploy a specialized battalion of AI agents (custom modes) for immediate tactical operations.
 Your mission is to assemble a force capable of building, maintaining, and managing a highly robust, production-grade web application with military-grade precision.
 This operation demands exceptional quality, absolute adherence to architectural directives, rigorous testing protocols, and seamless unit coordination.

 **OPERATIONAL PARAMETERS & CONSTRAINTS:**